Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/source-pars-size-is-greater-than-maximum.md

 3) high CPU load (not enough CPU power to catch up with merges)
 4) issue with table schemas leading to high merges pressure (high / increased number of tables / partitions / etc.)

-Start from checking dmesg / system journals / clickhouse monitoring to find the anomalies.
+Start from checking dmesg / system journals / ClickHouse monitoring to find the anomalies.